yumingfan/4scrummaster.ai/_posts/2025-08-04-SPARK-Training-Course.md

 - **Prioritize by Importance**: Explain prioritization basis (value, minimum launch unit)
 - **Verifiable**: Avoid vague vocabulary, transform into actionable standards
-- **One Goal at a Time**: Avoid multiple tasks at once, currently LLM multi-task performance is difficult to tune
+- **One Purpose at a Time**: Avoid multiple tasks at once, currently LLM multi-task performance is difficult to tune

 **Example**: